Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: RLVQC Framework: Structure Discovery and Deployment

 This scenario is an example of partially observable environment state.
 While it would be possible to use as observations the complex amplitude values computed during the simulation, we aim to keep our work closer to a realistic scenario where the environment could be a real quantum computer and, as such, the amplitude values would not be directly available.
 Note that it would also be possible to estimate the amplitudes by other means, such as using state tomography, but this would also introduce additional complexity and its own set of approximations.

 \paragraph{Reward}

-The reward is designed to simultaneously encourage the minimization of the Hamiltonian expectation value and the circuit depth.
-It is defined as:
+The reward function is designed to simultaneously minimize the Hamiltonian expectation value and the circuit depth.
+It is formally defined as:

-where $\langle H\rangle^*_t$ is the estimated expectation value at time $t$ (as defined in~(\ref{eq:expectation_estimate})), $d_t$ denotes the current circuit depth, and $\beta$ is a penalty coefficient that controls the trade-off between minimizing energy and maintaining a low circuit depth.
+where $\langle H\rangle_{t}^{*}$ is the estimated expectation value at time $t$ (as defined in~(\ref{eq:expectation_estimate})), and $d_{t}$ denotes the current circuit depth, calculated with respect to a specified basis gate set.
+The parameter $\beta$ is a penalty coefficient that controls the trade-off between energy minimization and circuit shallowness.
 This trade-off can be chosen depending on the specific scenario of interest.

-The depth $d_t$ is calculated based on the circuit expressed in terms of the basis gate set $\{H, R_x, R_y, R_z, R_{zz}\}$.
-The expectation value for the circuit is estimated by executing the circuit $n_{\text{runs}}$ times and averaging the energies of the resulting measurement outcomes.
+The expectation value for the circuit is estimated empirically by executing the circuit $n_{\text{runs}}$ times and averaging the energies of the resulting measurement outcomes.
 This empirical approach is chosen to reflect the behaviour of real quantum hardware, where exact computation of the expectation value is typically infeasible.

-This reward formulation incentivize the agent to construct circuits that are both effective and hardware-efficient.
-We would like to stress that the reward function is intentionally simple and directly aligned with the task objectives.
-Nonetheless, reward design in reinforcement learning is highly flexible, and alternative formulations could be adopted to reflect different optimization priorities.
+This reward formulation incentivizes the agent to construct ansatzes that are both effective and hardware-efficient.
+This definition of the reward function is intentionally simple and directly aligned with the core task objectives.
+Nonetheless, reward design in reinforcement learning is highly flexible, and alternative reward functions could be adopted to prioritize different algorithmic or hardware constraints.

-\paragraph{Actions} In RLVQC an action corresponds to adding one gate at the end of the current circuit, therefore it requires to identify both the specific gate and the specific qubit, or qubits in case of multi-qubit gates, it should be applied to.